ringoid/api/auth-api.md

 * sourceIp - string
 * unixTime - int
 * locale - string
-* clientValidationFail - was phone number's validation failed on client side
 * dtTC - date and time when Terms and conditions were accepted
 * dtPN - date and time when Privacy Notes were accepted
 * dtLA - date and time when Legal age was confirmed